pyOpenSci/python-package-guide/package-structure-code/python-package-distribution-files-sdist-wheel.md

 There are a suite of packaging tools that can either help you with the entire packaging process or just one step of the process.
-For instance setuptools is a commonly used build back end that can be used to create your SDist and wheel.
+For instance setuptools is a commonly used build back end that can be used to create your sdist and wheel.
 Whereas tools like Hatch, PDM, Poetry and flit help with other parts of the packaging process.

 While this can cause some confusion and